0xMelkor/mev-price-prediction/README.md

 # mev-backrunning
-An MEV back-running template for ethers-rs
+An MEV back-running template for ethers-rs.
+The approach is better described in my [blog post](https://www.0xmelkor.me/articles/backrunning-1-3), check it out!